ToyDingo/Poker-Game/README.md

 The game randomly assigns 5 cards to the user and 5 to itself, then determines a winner based on the best combination of cards.

+**Things to be added at a later date**
+-- Error handling
+-- Restart function

 Written entirely in Java 1.8

 Included classes: